 1. American Standard H2Option – Best Overall

-As one of the most effective toilets right now on the market, American Standard is widely used all around the globe.
+As one of the most effective toilets on the market right now, American Standard is widely used all around the globe.
 It is certified by WaterSense and many people regard it as the best dual flush toilet.

 In fact, it uses 1.6 gallons (about 6 liters) per flush in case of solid waste and one gallon per flush when it comes to light waste.